khulnasoft-lab/design.khulnasoft.com/contents/components/radio-button.md

 ### Interaction

 - Users are able to select an option with click/tap on the radio button or its label.
-- Selecting one option unselects all others.
+- Selecting one option clears all others.

 ## Demo